NinaMalyna - Fotolia

 Enterprises across industries have been involved in the data game for over three decades now, transforming bits and bytes into insights and, increasingly, tangible business outcomes.

 Traditionally the CIO has been focused on the IT aspects of data -- storage, volume, recovery, security, ingestion, access and availability.
 However, as the value, centrality and complexity of data continue to increase, organizations need someone to create a strategy for optimizing data for competitive gain, executing on the delivery of this strategy, and extracting value from data.
-In conjunction with the CIO, this role is responsible for innovation and growth agendas, transformation from legacy systems to new big data ecosystems, and strategic positioning for next-generation technologies like artificial intelligence (AI) and blockchain: the CDO.
+In conjunction with the CIO, this role is responsible for innovation and growth agendas, transformation from legacy systems to big data ecosystems, and strategic positioning for next-generation technologies like artificial intelligence (AI) and blockchain: the CDO.

 In our experience CDOs take responsibility for a multitude of activities within an organization, from data management and analytics, to ethics and digital transformation across business units.
-This CDO role is especially critical in the financial services industry as these organizations process massive amounts of data on a daily basis, and plan and navigate through an ever-changing regulatory landscape.
-Financial organizations are also constantly finding new ways to utilize AI and machine learning to drive tangible business results, enhance cybersecurity, improve data quality and drive operational efficiencies.
+This CDO role is especially critical in the financial services industry as these organizations process massive amounts of data on a daily basis, and and navigate through an ever-changing regulatory landscape.
+Financial organizations are also constantly finding ways to utilize AI and machine learning to drive tangible business results, enhance cybersecurity, improve data quality and drive operational efficiencies.
 As such, the need for a CDO in these companies is very real, but not without its challenges.

 Key challenges of the data-driven enterprise